-A. "Resident" is a person who is domiciled in the Taxing District as evidenced, among other things, by one or more of the following:
+- A. "Resident" is a person who is domiciled in the Taxing District as evidenced, among other things, by one or more of the following: - a.

-- a.
 By his/her customarily being physically present, sleeping and eating there; - b.
 By holding himself/herself out as residing there, i.e., giving address in registration for licenses, voting, and payment of personal or property taxes, or state or federal income taxes; - c.
 By his/her spouse and minor children living there; - d.
 By his/her maintaining religious, civic and club affiliations there; - e.
 By the center of his/her affairs appearing to be there.

 Normally it is not difficult to determine the domicile of a person because most of the determining factors point to one conclusion.
 Obviously, if a person has all of the foregoing factors occurring in one district, he or she is a resident of that district.
 Of more difficulty is the situation concerning persons for whom some of the factors occur in one district and others take place elsewhere.
 In such cases, domicile shall be determined by the Officer based upon all facts and circumstances relevant to the case.
-(Refer to Section 101) definition of Domicile).
+(Refer to Section 101 definition of Domicile).

-B. By virtue of the Ordinances and Resolutions adopted by the various member taxing jurisdictions, the tax rate is one percent or any fraction thereof, unless or until the tax rate is amended in the respective Ordinances and Resolutions or by any act passed or amended by the Pennsylvania General Assembly.
+- B. "Non-Resident" is a person, partnership association or other entity domiciled outside the taxing district, but who is employed either full time or part time within this bureau's taxing district. - C. By virtue of the Ordinances and Resolutions adopted by the various member taxing jurisdictions, the tax rate is one percent or any fraction thereof, unless or until the tax rate is amended in the respective Ordinances and Resolutions or by any act passed or amended by the Pennsylvania General Assembly. - D. Non-resident taxpayers at the rate of no less than one (1%) percent of the non-resident taxpayer's earned income and net profits.
+(Excepting Maryland residents who are exempt).